Compromise Agreements - http://www.employmentintegration.co.uk/

 What Is Racial Harassment

 Racial harassment is a type of racial discrimination.
 A person is a victim of racial harassment when they are subjected to unfavourable or offensive behaviour because of their colour, race, national origin, ethnicity or nationality.
 Racial harassment can range widely in severity.
 It may take the form of an inappropriate comment or it may be a physical attack.
-Note that a claim of racial harassment must be based on a specific incident.
-You cannot bring a claim simply because someone in your workplace holds racial prejudices.
+Note that a claim of racial harassment must be based on an actual incident.
+You cannot make a claim simply because someone in your workplace is racially prejudiced in their outlook.

-Currently there is no single piece of legislation which comprehensively covers racial harassment.
-Rather, racial harassment is covered by several different statutes :-
+There is no single piece of legislation which comprehensively covers this issue.
+Racial harassment is covered by several different statutes :-

 • Race Relations Act 1976